gridl/DLab/USER_GUIDE.md

     <img src="doc/create_ami.png" alt="Create AMI" width="510">
 </p>

-After clicking on "Assign" button Notebook status changes to Creating AMI.
-If image is created Notebook status changes to Running.
+After clicking on "Assign" button the Notebook status changes to Creating AMI.
+If image is created the Notebook status changes to Running.

 To create new analytical environment from custom image  click "Create new" button on “List of Resources” page.